danlevimb/sql-server-recovery-validation-framework/docs/procedures/usp_RunScheduledBackups.md

 This procedure acts as the **decision engine** of the framework and executes backups at a **per-database level** by invoking [`[cfg].[usp_BackupDatabase]`](../../docs/procedures/usp_BackupDatabase.md).

+If you want to see how this procedure behaves in real time go [here](../evidence/scheduler-behavior.md).

 ## Responsibilities

 - Evaluate backup requirements per database based on policy and timing